Dairy Business Association - DNR Settlement

 — Clean Water Action Council, Milwaukee Riverkeeper, Friends of the Central Sands and the Wisconsin Wildlife Federation intervene in a lawsuit over DNR authority in CAFO pollution permitting.

-On November 17, 2017, Midwest Environmental Advocates filed a petition for judicial review and declaratory judgement in Milwaukee County Circuit Court challenging the settlement agreement in the DBA v.
-DNR lawsuit.
+On November 17, 2017, Midwest Environmental Advocates filed a petition for judicial review and declaratory judgement in Milwaukee County Circuit Court challenging a settlement agreement that resulted from a lawsuit brought by the Dairy Business Association.
+We filed this action on behalf of Clean Water Action Council, Milwaukee Riverkeeper, Friends of the Central Sands, and the Wisconsin Wildlife Federation.

 On Monday, October 2, 2017, on behalf of the Clean Water Action Council of Northeast Wisconsin, Milwaukee Riverkeeper and the Wisconsin Wildlife Federation, Midwest Environmental Advocates filed a joint motion to intervene in a Dairy Business Association lawsuit against the Wisconsin Department of Natural Resources) in Brown County Circuit Court.
 Clean Wisconsin and the Friends of the Central Sands joined the motion to intervene.